DevMehendale/translation_inference_task/README.md

 ### Web scraper + Translation inference comparison of two models(IndicTrans and HuggingFace)

+Please go through the .ipynb file to get the whole picture of the pipeline

 Steps to run the code-
 1)	Clone the github repo-